What country are you from?

-I enjoy sport.
+I enjoy sports.
 Playing it, coaching it and watching it.
-When I am not involved in a sport, I am engrossed in great stories, being with friends and exploring small pockets of the world.
+When I am not involved in a sport, I am engrossed in great books, being with friends and exploring small pockets of the world.

 Lastly, what do you miss the most from your home country?